Brad1141/vidSLAM/README.md

 # vidSLAM
-A Feature-based SLAM algorithm which takes video as input
+A Feature-based SLAM algorithm which takes video footage as input